2014 LEGACY INDUCTEE DISTRICT 11

 1939, Palm Springs, California.
 Set a world record of 2.2 seconds in the Steer Wrestling.
 Still stands as the fastest time.

-In about 1955 they built the KO Rodeo Arena outside of Missoula and hosted a very large rodeo there every year.
-The arena sat in a natural bowl, and spectators lined the hillsides to watch.
-This was the most profitable and well attended of Zumwalt’s rodeos.
-It was the first rodeo of the season; the horses were gathered off the adjacent range and run in—fat and sassy.
-The hillside held up to 13,000 spectators.
+In about 1955, Oral and Bud Lake built the KO Rodeo Arena outside of Missoula and hosted a very large rodeo there every year.
+The arena sat in a natural bowl, and as many as 13,000 spectators lined the hillsides to watch.
+This was the most profitable and well attended of Oral’s rodeos.
+He ran a fast, well run, and organized rodeo.
+He is quoted as saying, “I always start on time, and finish when I damned please.”

 As a contestant, Oral sustained some serious injuries—a broken neck at Shelby, and a broken leg in Livingston, but was back in the rodeo game as soon as he healed up.
-As a horseman, he donated a finger to a stallion who resented being “altered”.
+As a horseman, he donated a finger to a stallion who resented being “altered."

-He is described as being a heck of a cowboy, and a real horseman, knowing good horses, and breeding and training good horses both for rodeo performance and for the racetrack.
-He took on and helped foster a number of rookie cowboys and was an active contributor to Father Cassidy’s Boys Ranch in North Dakota, often stopping there to visit.
+Oral is described as being a heck of a cowboy and a real good horseman who bred and trained quality horses both for rodeo performance and for the racetrack.
+He was known for a keen wit, colorful speech patterns, and for his honest and forceful personal opinions.
+He fostered several rookie cowboys and was an active contributor to Father Cassidy’s Boys Ranch in North Dakota, often stopping there to visit.

 Oral Zumwalt’s rodeo company was dispersed in 1964.